MGrim934/MyApp/README.md

 # MyMoodMonitorApp
 This app is called "My Mood Monitor".

 It is a second year C# programming project by Mark Grimes.
+It was designed primarily for pc usage.

 The goal of the app is to let a user store various "journal entries" of their mood and activities they are participating in, or thinking about.